MachikaYamauchi/Bench_Bakery/README.md

 ![GitHub BenchBakery_infinite_pressed](https://user-images.githubusercontent.com/95946408/188254918-60817c17-385d-48e9-b06c-51c399bce37b.gif)

 ## About the Project
-This is a 2-day challenge project to build full-stack e-commerce site (School Project)
+This is a 2-day challenge project to build a full-stack e-commerce site (School Project)

 ## Description
 Bench Bakery is a microservices-based e-commerce web application that helps hungry people to order easily.
 I built both the front-end and back-end.
-For the front-end, I created the logo and designed the website with SEO friendly.
-For the back-end, I built client server architecture with REST APIs and stored procedures that connect to MySQL.
+For the front-end, I created the logo and designed the website to be SEO friendly.
+For the back-end, I built client-server architecture with REST APIs and stored procedures that connect to MySQL.
 In this application, the bakery owners can manage the website by CMS.
 They can add, update and delete a product onto the website.
 <br>
 [DEMO Site](https://machikayamauchi.me/benchbakery/home)